marinasundstrom/YourBrand/README.md

 The seed of this project was planted in 2018, with ["Showroom"](https://github.com/marinasundstrom/YourBrand) - a site for presenting consultants.

-In the summer of 2021, I experimented with building a Point of Sale system.
+In the summer of 2021, I experimented with building a ["Point of Sale" system](https://github.com/marinasundstrom/PointOfSale).
 This was an exercise in software architecture and building distributed apps.

 Later in the same year (2021), I created the projects "Accounting" (later ["Finance"](https://github.com/marinasundstrom/finance-app)) and ["Product Catalog"](https://github.com/marinasundstrom/product-catalog).
 Then, the ["TimeReport"](https://github.com/marinasundstrom/TimeReport) module - project management.
 These modules were later brought together into "YourBrand".
 From there they continued to evolve.